SeanEwanDalton/SeanEwanDalton/README.md

 **Data professional seeking employment.**

 - 🏴󠁧󠁢󠁳󠁣󠁴󠁿 living in The Hague 🇳🇱
-- 🌱 Data analytics with Le Wagon - present
+- 🌱 Data analytics with Le Wagon
-- ⚙️ Data engineering with Codecademy - present
+- ⚙️ Data engineering with Codecademy
 - 🔭 Data science and machine learning with MIT - commencing June 2023